SimpleSamples/cpp-docs/docs/windows/win32-application-wizard.md

 -   The project is not empty.

--   The project contains no export symbols.
+-   The project contains no export symbols (this option is available for dynamic link library projects only).

--   The project does not use a precompiled header file (this option is available for static library projects only).
+-   The project uses a precompiled header file.

--   The project includes support for neither MFC nor ATL.
+-   The project includes support for neither MFC nor ATL (MFC is not available for Windows applications and ATL is not available for static link library projects).

- To change these defaults, click the [Application Settings](../windows/application-settings-win-32-project-wizard.md) tab in the left column of the wizard and make the desired changes.

  Once you have created a Windows desktop application, you can add generic C++ classes using the [Generic](../ide/generic-cpp-class-wizard.md) Code Wizard.
 You can add other items, such as HTML files, header files, resources, or text files.

 > [!NOTE]